Parshantladhar/Mistral-PDF-assistant/README.md

 # 📄 Information Retrieval from Multiple PDF with 🧠💬 Mistral & LangChain

+## Description:
+A powerful Retrieval-Augmented Generation (RAG) application that lets you chat with your documents.
+Upload PDFs, Word files, or text documents and ask questions in natural language to receive accurate, context-aware answers powered by Mistral AI and LangChain.
+Perfect for researchers, students, and professionals who need quick insights from their document collections.

 ## 🧭 How to run?

 ### 🔹 STEPS: